-The best gaming desks ensure you have the ideal space for work and play, and now that a lot more of us are working from home it's more important than ever to invest in the right setup.
-The most effective gaming desks offer tons of room and storage for your computer, monitors and accessories, so they're well worth looking into even if you don't play games very often.
+The best gaming desks ensure you have the ideal space for work and play.
+With many of us continuing to work from home, it's more important than ever to invest in the right setup.
+The most effective gaming desks offer enough room and storage for your computer, monitors and accessories, so they're well worth looking into even if you don't play games very often.

-If you're in the market for a new desk, check out our list of the top gaming desks below.
-They're perfect for just about any home computer setup, whether you're looking to upgrade your home office or need a good content creation zone for YouTube or Twitch.
+If you're looking for a new desk, check out our list of the top gaming desks below.
+They're perfect for almost any home computer setup, whether you're looking to upgrade your home office or need a good content creation zone for YouTube or Twitch.
 These desks also come in a range of attractive styles, from subdued wood desks for a casual office to slick RGB models for those in need of a flashy command center.

 - Here are our picks for the best gaming PCs to grace your desk

 - Check out the best gaming monitors for your new setup